 THOUSANDS OF CALIFORNIANS REPORT SEXUAL HARASSMENT EACH YEAR WITH THE HELP OF LAWYERS LIKE DEVIN COYLE LAW.

-GENERAL INFORMATION FOR SEXUAL HARASSMENT VICTIMS
+GENERAL INFORMATION FOR TARGETS OF SEXUAL HARASSMENT

 - DO NOT let your employer or landlord tell you that you don't have a case.

-Please feel free to call Devin Coyle Law at 510-584-9020 at any time.
+Call Devin Coyle Law at 510-584-9020 at any time.
 You do not need to have a case to talk with a lawyer and learn about your rights.
 We do this work because we want to help.

 You will not be under any pressure to proceed with a charge or lawsuit if it is not in your best interests.
 Many people who call for help are able to resolve their situations on their own without the need for legal intervention.